finnwurtz/finnwurtz.github.io/README.md

 # finnwurtz.github.io
-This is the repository for my project website; it is currently [under construction](https://finnwurtz.github.io/).
+[This](https://finnwurtz.github.io/) is my project website; it is currently under construction.